 Legitimately, that's the only thing that I've ever found.

-I mean, I guess, like, in past times, things like meditation and mindfulness have yielded some positive results, but I would be kind of putting on airs if I use that as, like, an actual piece of advice since it's not really a consistent part of my life.
+I mean, I guess like in past times, things like meditation and mindfulness have yielded some positive results, but I would be kind of putting on airs if I use that as like an actual actual piece of advice since it's not really a consistent part of my life.

-It was something that was impressed upon me in some, I believe it was some creative writing class I took long ago.
+It was something impressed upon me in some, I believe it was some like creative writing class I took long ago.

-And so if you create a hundred things and three are good, that's better than sitting around and trying desperately to create that one good thing.
+And so if you create a hundred things and three are good, that's better than sitting around and trying desperately to create that one good thing and not allowing yourself to do anything, get anything done unless it's as good as you want it to be.

-Even if you believe everything that's in John Bowne's article, which I do not, Alex is still wrong.
+Even if you believe everything that's in John Bown's article, which I do not, Alex is still wrong.

-He's here on air saying that this stuff is being taught to 8th graders when the article specifically says that it's part of curriculum for 9th through 12th graders.
+He's here on air saying that this stuff is being taught to eighth graders when the article specifically says that it's part of curriculum for ninth through 12th graders.

 Alex Jones cannot help himself.